 The following areas will be subject to monitoring:

 These will be monitored by appropriate managers within each region, and reported to the Director of Housing.
-The Annual Lettings Report is reported to the Board and this policy is subject to Board approval.
+This policy is subject to Board approval.

 Review

-We will continually review our processes to ensure they are effective, proactive and fit for purpose, with formal review at least every three years.
+We will continually review our processes to ensure they are effective, proactive and fit for purpose, with formal review at least every two years.